 Ben is the Principal of Environmental Commodities Corporation, a company he founded to reduce greenhouse gas emissions of large polluters in North America.
 Carbon credits generated by their technology are used by companies that are regulated under cap and trade programs.
 Ben holds an MBA from The Wharton School, an MS in Industrial Engineering from Northeastern University, and a BS in Mechanical Engineering from the U.S. Air Force Academy.
 He started his career as an engineer in the Air Force and served as a United Nations Peacekeeper before entering the private sector to pursue his passion for environmental conservation.
 Ben worked in the venture capital sector in Europe as the Kyoto Protocol was being implemented, and subsequently returned to the U.S. to focus on greenhouse gas emissions.
 Ben lives in Boulder, Colorado with his wife and two children.
 When he’s not enjoying the mountains with his family or riding his bike, he enjoys restoring his 100-year old house.

-Ben is currently the Chief of Stuff for Google Boulder, handling external partnerships and K-12 outreach and keeping the engineers happy and well fed.
-He worked with Google’s Research team for 7 years, first at the headquarters in Mountain View, California and then in New York City.
-Ben started his illustrious career in the U.S. Army battling the furious hordes of red tape in the battalion personnel office, afterwards receiving his B.A. from Emory University in Classics.
+Ben is currently an itinerant do-gooder, trying to make the world slightly better and petting as many dogs as possible along the way.
+Previously, he worked for a small startup named Google for 10 years, first with their Research team and, more recently, as the Chief of Stuff for the Boulder office, managing external partnerships and K-12 outreach and keeping the engineers happy and well fed.
+He began his career in the U.S. Army battling the furious hordes of red tape in the battalion personnel office, afterwards receiving his B.A. from Emory University in Classics.
 He’s lived and studied in Greece and Israel, picking up several dead languages on the way.
-After traveling for 6 months around the world, he landing back in Atlanta to work as the program coordinator for the Health Sciences Humanities and Psychoanalytic Studies Programs at Emory.
-Ben is now living the dream in the foothills of Boulder, Colorado with his loving dog, Argos.
+After running around the world for a bit, he landed back in Atlanta to work as the program coordinator for the Health Sciences Humanities and Psychoanalytic Studies Programs at Emory.
+In addition to Resource Central, Ben sits on the board of Boulder Transportation Connections and is a volunteer firefighter and doting parent to his loving dog, Argos.

 Carl Castillo has been employed with the City of Boulder since 2004 serving in the capacity of Policy Advisor.
 As such, he provides staff representation and communication on intergovernmental matters and guidance on cross-departmental city policies on behalf of the City Council and all city departments, in order to further city goals and advance understandings and mutually beneficial alliances with other governmental organizations.
 Prior to this, he worked as a planner at Jefferson County, a program director at the National Civic League and an enforcement attorney at the U.S. Environmental Protection Agency.
 He has a B.A from the University of Maryland in Government and Politics, a J.D. from the University of Colorado Boulder School of Law, and a M.U.R.P. from the University of Colorado Denver School of Architecture and Planning.